kamyargerami/matrix-docker/README.md

 - Docker-compose

 # Installation
-1. Clone the repository and go to the `matrix` directory

-2. Add these two subdomains to your DNS:
+1. Add these two subdomains to your DNS:

 ```
 matrix.example.com
 web.example.com
 ```

+---

+2. Clone the repository and go to the `matrix` directory

+---

-3. Change domain in ``.env`` file to your domain
+3. Copy `.env.example` to `.env` and change domain in `.env` file to your domain

+---

 4. Run ``docker-compose up`` and after 1 minute stop it to do the next action.

+---

 5. Edit the `/var/lib/docker/volumes/matrix_nginx_conf/_data/default.conf` and add these lines in the bottom of the file before `}` then change the `examle.com` to your domain.